-Transparency and public accountability for implementing the Inquiry's recommendations

-130. Recommendation Publish responses to the Inquiry's findings for interim and final reports Lead or co-ordinating entity/ies All entities responsible for responding to findings Timeframe Within 2 months 131.
-Issue public responses to this report including implementation plans All entities responsible for implementing recommendations Within 4 months 132 Seek cross-party agreement to implement the recommendations Parliamentary political parties Start immediately 133.
-Report annually on implementation of the recommendations All entities responsible for implementing recommendations First report within 12 months, and then annually 134 Annual implementation reports to be considered by a parliamentary select committee All entities responsible for implementing recommendations (draft reports), Care System Office (collate reports), Responsible Minister (table reports) and House of Representatives (refer to select committee) First report within 12 months, and then annually 135.
-Ensure transparent communication with communities All entities responsible for implementing recommendations Start immediately 136.
+Trar Transparency and public accountability for implementing Inquiry recommendations Recommendation Lead or co-ordinating entity/ies Timeframe 130.
+Publish responses to the Inquiry's recommendations All entities responsible for implementing Recommendations Within 2 months 131.
+Issue public responses to this report including implementation plans.
+All entities responsible for implementing Recommendations Within 4 months 132.
+Seek cross-party agreement to implement the recommendations.
+Parliamentary political parties Start immediately 133.
+Report annually on implementation of the recommendations.
+All entities responsible for implementing Recommendations First report within 12 months, and then annually 134.
+Annual implementation reports to be considered by a parliamentary select committee All entities responsible for implementing Recommendations (draft reports), Care System Office (collate reports), Responsible Minister (table reports) and House of Representatives (refer to select committee) First report within 12 months, and then annually 135.
+Ensure transparent communication with communities All entities responsible for implementing Recommendations Start immediately 136.
 Initiate an independent review for completion 9 years after the tabling of the final report Care System Office Start review within 7 years, complete review within 9 years 137.
-Implementation reports and the 9-year review tabled in the House of Representatives and referred to a parliamentary select committee All entities responsible for implementing recommendations (draft reports), Care System Office (collate reports), Responsible Minister (table reports) and House of Representatives (refer to select committee) Within 3 months of completion of 9-year review 138.
-Publish formal responses to the 9-year review All entities responsible for implementing recommendations Publication by 31 December 2033
+Implementation reports and the 9-year review tabled in the House of Representatives and referred to a parliamentary select committee All entities responsible for implementing Recommendations (draft reports), Care System Office (collate reports), Responsible Minister (table reports) and House of Representatives (refer to select committee) Within 3 months of completion of 9-year review 138.
+Publish formal responses to the 9-year review All entities responsible for implementing Recommendations Publication by 31 December 2033